-Homeowners in unincorporated Johnson County and its smaller communities who would like to have greener and healthier lawns, without the use of chemicals, can apply to have 50 percent of the costs reimbursed, up to $2,000, through the County’s new Soil Health Program.
-Homeowners who wish to participate must be pre-approved by the County and use a contractor from a pre-selected list.
+Homeowners in unincorporated Johnson County and its smaller communities who would like to have greener and healthier lawns without the use of chemicals can apply to have 50% of the costs for soil quality restoration reimbursed (up to $2,000) through the Johnson County Soil Health Program, which was launched last year.
+Homeowners who wish to participate must be pre-approved by the program coordinators and use a contractor from a pre-approved list.

 The program goal is to restore soil quality on new or existing lawns.
 The restoration process involves deep-tine aeration, which removes small plugs of earth from the lawn to reduce soil compaction, and the application of clean compost to add organic matter to the soil.
 Good quality soil absorbs more water and provides a lawn with the nutrients it needs to be healthy.
 The result is a reduced need for watering, fertilizers and pesticides, with less runoff and pollutants going into local streams.